-Battletoads & Double Dragon: The Ultimate Team is a 1993 action game developed by Rare Ltd. and published by Tradewest on the Sega Mega Drive.
+Battletoads/Double Dragon: The Ultimate Team is a 1993 action game developed by Rare Ltd. and published by Tradewest on the Sega Mega Drive.
 It is a crossover game which combines characters and environments from and inspired by the Battletoads and Double Dragon series.
-In addition to the Mega Drive version there were also ports available on the Game Boy, Nintendo Entertainment System, and Super Nintendo.
+In addition to the Mega Drive version there were also ports available on the Nintendo Entertainment System, Super Nintendo Entertainment System and Game Boy.

 The story involves the Dark Queen and the Shadow Warriors teaming up against the Battletoads and the Lee brothers.
 The battletoads contact the Lee brothers after this union takes place and team up with them to take down both their opponents.

 The gameplay is similar to the previous Battletoads games.
 There are five playable characters.
 This includes Billy and Jimmy Lee from Double Dragon and Zitz, Pimple, and Rash from Battletoads.
 There is an attack button and jump button.
 Despite there being only two buttons there are several moves which are pulled off with either button combinations or automatically depending on the situation.
 Weapons dropped by enemies can be grabbed and used; these weapons include a stick and sticks of dynamite.
 There are also capsules which contain various power-ups and point bonuses.
 In two player mode when a player loses all their lives and continues it starts both players at the beginning of the stage.